 Each of the actors takes one central role and supplements this with any number of others assisted by assorted headgear, rudimentary costume additions and a whole succession of (curiously British) accents.
 Even Passepartout does not sound French – as he repeatedly explains, he has travelled around a lot.
 Roddy Peters in this role is the most accomplished at the required clowning and, in one scene, changes back and forth between his main character and a consular official so often it is quite exhausting.
 Oliver Stoney makes a suitably upright and correct Fogg but is, fortunately, able to let rip with a number of other characters throughout.
 Inspector Fix is portrayed by Naveed Khan who seems condemned to play the straight man until he also has to double as the rescued Princess Aouda.
 She then disappears below decks for most of the story so Khan can concentrate on being other people.
 I was surprised that more was not made of the comic potential inherent in the doubling necessity, though when it does come it makes its mark.
 I lost count of how many characters the threesome played throughout the evening – all I know is that there didn’t seem much room for them to take a collective breath.

 Verne’s ending is a clever one and I won’t spoil it by explaining whether or how the bet is won.
 All I will say is that the script didn’t really explain it either (although there was a promise of doing so) which seems a bit odd especially if there were youngsters in the audience.
 This is a mostly gentle, life affirming production which recalls an earlier (and easier?) age of grand travel.
 No need here for closed borders, constantly changing traffic light designations for countries, quarantine, tests, seven hour waits at border control and all the other elements which threaten to derail any travel plans.
-With the world the way it is at the moment, I shouldn’t be surprised if, currently, a circumnavigation wouldn’t take 80 days still.
+With the world the way it is at the moment, I shouldn’t be surprised if, currently even by plane, a circumnavigation wouldn’t take 80 days still.

 Production photos by Tom Soper